uladzislau21/sdrf_guides_R/README.md

 ```
     `%>%` allows to pass the result of previous function execution to the next one (take dataset sdrf and add column with the name comment[number of missed cleavages])

-    `mutate` function creates or updates columns, indicate the name of column (enclose the name with `` if it contains spaces) and data to put in the column (data can be a single value that will be recycled to == number of rows, or vector with th length == number of rows)
+    `mutate` function creates or updates columns, indicate the name of the column (enclose with `` if it contains spaces) and data (data can be a single value that will be recycled to length of n, or vector, where n is the number of rows)

 - The following command will remove the column from the dataset:
 ```